History of the College

-Members of the community serve on curriculum advisory committees for career and technical curricula offered at the College.
+Members of the community serve on curriculum advisory boards for career and technical curricula offered at the College.
 Committee members are selected from career fields that are directly related to the career objectives of programs at NOVA.
 These committees provide the guidance necessary for planning new programs and insuring that courses and programs continue to provide instruction in the skills suited for the job market in Northern Virginia.
 The maintenance and operating budget for the College is provided through appropriations made by the Virginia General Assembly.
 The nine political jurisdictions of Northern Virginia provide local funding for the purchase of sites and site development.
 The General Assembly approves capital outlay funding for building construction and initial equipment.

 Accreditation and Recognition